 Contemplating the purchase of a medical group frequently evokes a sense of dread among hospital leadership.
 It might be comforting to some if group acquisitions could be considered a passing fad, but the truth is, you can expect to see continued acquisition activity by hospitals in the next decade.
 The major drivers will be stabilizing the delivery system, growing revenue, and responding to payment reform.
-Furthermore, medical groups are proactively seeking alignment with hospitals to protect compensation and increase economic stability in the face of revenue cuts by CMS and commercial payors.
+Furthermore, medical groups are proactively seeking alignment with hospitals to protect compensation and increase economic stability in the face of revenue cuts by CMS and commercial payers.
 For the first time, both hospitals and a large segment of physicians agree that economic integration makes strategic and financial sense.

 Bringing hospitals and physicians together through acquisition involves challenges that are not always recognized by the principals involved.
 In this article, we will discuss the critical components of completing a successful transaction for the acquisition of a medical group.